trannolis/jfk_atms/README.md

 ##### Air Traffic

-* Users can find the relevant information of a particular aircraft, including
+* Users can find the relevant information of a particular aircraft, including aircraft location and flight details
- * Aircraft Location
- * Flight Details
 * Air Traffic Controllers can change the gate that an airplane to scheduled to arrive at
 * Air Traffic Controllers can chnage the runway that an airplane is scheduled to arrive/or depart at
 * Identity Verfication is required for confirming a change to the database